afni/afni_doc/background_install/install_instructs/steps_mac_app.rst

 statistical computing and graphics. afni needs this for several of the group analysis programs.

-* The version installed with this app is version 3.5.2 (Eggshell Igloo) released on 2018-12-20.
+* The version installed with this app is version 3.6.3 (Holding the Windsock) released on 2020-02-29.

 * The CRAN mirror is https://cloud.r-project.org so it should automatically choose a mirror close to your geographical location.